CIRS Steering Committee

 Uday Chandra is an Assistant Professor of Government.
 He received his B.A. in economics from Grinnell College and his PhD in political science from Yale University in 2013.
 He is interested in state-society relations, power and resistance, political violence, agrarian change, and the philosophy of the social sciences.
 His work has been published in the Law & Society Review, Critical Sociology, Social Movement Studies, New Political Science, The Journal of Contemporary Asia, Contemporary South Asia, and The Indian Economic & Social History Review.
 He has co-edited volumes and journal special issues on caste hierarchies, the ethics of self-making, the politics of the poor, and social movements in India.
 His first book, Resistance as Negotiation: Making States and Tribes in Modern India, is forthcoming with Stanford University Press.
 He is also working on a book on religious nationalism and democratic politics in contemporary India and beyond.

 Eddie Kolla has taught history for 10 years at Georgetown University in Qatar.
-He has also held research fellowships, most recently, at the Institute for Historical Studies at the University of Texas at Austin and the Max Planck Institute for Comparative Public Law and International Law in Heidelberg, Germany.
+He has held research fellowships, most recently, at the Institute for Historical Studies at the University of Texas at Austin and the Max Planck Institute for Comparative Public Law and International Law in Heidelberg, Germany.
 His work sits at the intersection of history, international relations, and law and includes Sovereignty, International Law, and the French Revolution (Cambridge, 2017).
 He is currently finishing a book on the history of passports.
 People take it for granted that they require a passport to travel.
 And yet, surprisingly, neither the form nor function of today’s passport is codified in international law.
-Rather, the story of how these little booklets developed is an incredibly idiosyncratic one, in which a number of features of travel documents throughout history informally and haphazardly coalesced into the now-ubiquitous and indispensable passport, issued and accepted by states around the world but still lacking a solid foundation in international law.
+Rather, the story of how these little booklets developed is an incredibly idiosyncratic one, in which a number of features of travel documents throughout history haphazardly coalesced into the now-ubiquitous and indispensable passport, issued and accepted by states around the world but still lacking a solid foundation in international law.